Essential Gear for Day Hikers

 4. Basic first aid kit

 I bought this basic first aid kit for $2.50 and then beefed it up with a few additional items.
 My first aid kit includes an assortment of bandages, blister care pads, tweezers, Advil, antiseptic wipes, and some hand sanitizer wipes.
 If you’re hiking with dogs you can check out this article for tips on how to build a dog-friendly first aid kit.
+In addition to the first aid supplies that I carry in my pack I also always have some duct tape and leukotape wrapped around my hiking poles.
+Both are perfect solutions when you need an quick fix for gear malfunctions or to treat hot spots and potential blisters.

 The sound of a whistle is louder and carries further than the human voice.
 If you fall down an embankment or get stuck in a place where you aren’t easily seen by other hikers the sound of a whistle will alert any hikers in the area.
 (You should blow the whistle three times and then listen for a response.
 If there is no response try again.)
 I personally carry this lightweight emergency whistle that costs less than $4.
 But, before you go out and buy a whistle take a look at your pack, some backpacks have a whistle built into the chest strap.